fraziermork/framework/README.md

   })

 This app supports specific routes for PUT, GET, and DEL, but not for POST.
-All post routes save data as JSON files into a directory whose name is the same as the route--if you set a route for '/notes', it will build a notes directory--this doesn't currently support post routes to paths like '/notes/january'
+All post routes save data as JSON files into a directory whose name is the same as the route--if you set a route for '/notes', it will build a notes directory  '/notes/january/week1'

+app.listen(port) needs to be called after all routes have been defined